Five reasons why college is so expensive.

 So, why does college cost so much?
 It’s not just one reason, but a confluence of factors that have made college so expensive.
 Read on: In no particular order, here are five major contributors to the rising cost of college.

 As college has become more expensive, students and families want peace of mind that their investment is going to pay off.
-The perception of a good school can go a long way to make parents feel their money is well spent, so a college’s reputation becomes increasingly important--and college rankings (such as U.S. News and World Report, The Princeton Review, etc.) wield incredible power over the perception of quality and institutional clout, for better or worse.
+The perception of a good school can go a long way to make parents feel their money is well spent, so a college’s reputation becomes increasingly important—and college rankings (U.S. News and World Report, The Princeton Review, etc.) wield incredible power over the perception of quality and institutional clout, for better or worse.
 To boost (or maintain) their rankings, colleges invest in making sure the gatekeepers and evaluators at U.S. News and their ilk continue (or begin) to view the school favorably.
 These investments lead to our next two factors:

 A good college ranking is, in part, measured on the modernity of its campus and amenities, so recent college investments address these criteria.
 Colleges spend money (a lot of money) on sleek dining halls, state-of-the-art athletic facilities, high-end dormitories, and even recreational amenities such as lazy rivers and water parks, both to be favorably ranked and to attract new students.
-And when money is being funnelled into ranking and recruitment initiatives, it means less money to put toward affordability and/or access strategies.
+And when money is being funneled into ranking and recruitment initiatives, it means less money to put toward affordability and/or access strategies.
 The cost of that gourmet meal plan or new water polo facility gets passed on to students and families in the form of higher fees.

 As competition increases for best college rankings, colleges have behaved more like businesses, especially when making hires to better market the school and its offerings.
 Many marketing and admissions employees, recruited from corporate sectors, require salaries similar to what they earned in their previous field.
 As such, colleges often find themselves with a swelled, expensive staff--and enrolled students help offset those additional HR costs via their attendance bill.

 It’s not just new staff that’s earning more: Public college administrators’ median salaries rose 39 percent from 2000 to 2010, according to the American Association of University Professors.
-Private colleges administrators saw an even greater bump, at 97 percent.
+Private college administrators saw an even greater bump, at 97 percent.
 (Presidential salaries rose a whopping 171 percent!)
 Full-time faculty salaries have grown exponentially, especially those for prominent faculty and researchers, both in recruitment and to retain their affiliation with a given school.

 So, Can You Find an Affordable College?